 PRIOR TO INSTALLATION ENSURE THAT ALL RESIDUAL LOCTITE® MATERIAL IS REMOVED FROM THE MOUNTING BOLTS AND THE THREAD BORES IN THE UPPER STEERING KNUCKLES, AND NEW LOCTITE 277 OR EQUIVALENT IS APPLIED TO HELP ENSURE THAT THE BOLTS SUSTAIN THE PROPER TORQUE REQUIREMENT.
 FAILURE TO DO SO CAN CAUSE LOSS OF VEHICLE CONTROL RESULTING IN PERSONAL INJURY OR PROPERTY DAMAGE.

-The B Hendrickson Genuine part, socket head cap screw comes with a pre-applied loctite compound.
+The 🖽 Hendrickson Genuine socket head cap screw comes with a pre-applied loctite compound.

 - 7. Install the upper and lower steering knuckle on the kingpin. - 8.
-Check for the proper fit by rotating the knuckle assembly back and forth to verify there is no binding on the kingpin, see Figures 9-53 and 9-54. - 9.
-If the bushing is too tight repeat steps 1 through 8 until the proper clearance is achieved.
+Check for the proper fit by rotating the knuckle assembly back and forth to verify there is no binding on the kingpin, see Figures 9-51 and 9-52. - 9.
+If the bushing is too tight repeat Steps 1-8 until the proper clearance is achieved.